lanwen/lanwen.github.io/content/posts/2021-03-01_jenkins-custom-pipeline-dsl.md

 pipeline as a *scripting* pipeline to be flexible in the things and feed it with params.
 But would that work with a *declarative* pipeline?

 Yes, it would.
-Because of the _always-in-PoC-stage_ fame of Jenkins, some declarative pipeline features that wasn't more than a hack without much of support for parameters and actually extraction to a library came unnoticed by the wide community.
-That was released quite for a while ago and now should be stable: https://www.jenkins.io/blog/2017/10/02/pipeline-templates-with-shared-libraries/
+Some declarative pipeline features came unnoticed by me, however quite a lot of goodies were released a while ago and now should be fully stable: https://www.jenkins.io/blog/2017/10/02/pipeline-templates-with-shared-libraries/

 So back to the question - how to reuse the pipeline really and make it configurable?
 That are two different questions.